-- WiFi devices in ad hoc mode offer minimal security against unwanted incoming connections.
-For example, ad-hoc WiFi devices cannot disable SSID broadcast like infrastructure mode devices can.
-Attackers generally will have little difficulty connecting to your ad-hoc device if they get within signal range.
+1. Security.
+Wi-Fi devices in ad hoc mode offer minimal security against unwanted incoming connections.
+For example, ad hoc devices cannot disable SSID broadcast like infrastructure mode devices can.
+Attackers generally will have little difficulty connecting to your ad hoc device if they get within signal range.

-- The WiFi networking standards (including 802.11g) require only that ad-hoc mode communication supports 11 Mbps bandwidth.
-You should expect that WiFi devices supporting 54 Mbps or higher in infrastructure mode, will drop back to a maximum of 11 Mbps when changed to ad-hoc mode.
-Ad-hoc mode should generally be viewed as "slower" than infrastructure mode for this reason.
+3. Speed.
+Ad hoc mode ofen runs slower than infrastructure mode.
+Specifically, Wi-Fi networking standards like 802.11g) require only that ad hoc mode communication supports 11 Mbps connection speeds: Wi-Fi devices supporting 54 Mbps or higher in infrastructure mode will drop back to a maximum of 11 Mbps when changed to ad hoc mode.